openzoom/sdk/openzoom/README.txt

   Welcome to the OpenZoom project.

   All projects that are part of the OpenZoom project can easily be imported into Eclipse through the "Import..." command.
-Please set the OPENZOOM linked resource to point to the trunk of the OpenZoom SDK and get started!
+Please set the OPENZOOM_HOME linked resource to point to the trunk of the OpenZoom SDK and get started!

-  Instructions: OPENZOOM Linked Resource (Eclipse)
+  Instructions: OPENZOOM_HOME Linked Resource (Eclipse)
   ----------------------------------------------------------------------------

   Eclipse > Preferences > General > Workspace > Linked Resources > New...

-  Name: OPENZOOM
+  Name: OPENZOOM_HOME
   Location: ... (e.g. openzoom/sdk/trunk/)

   ----------------------------------------------------------------------------